bbc/gst-ttml-subtitles/README.md

 ##### Build the subtitling code

-In order to build the subtitling code, you will need to ensure that pkg-config can find the installed GStreamer modules built from the git masters.
+In order to build the subtitling code, you will need to ensure that pkg-config (which is used in the build process) can find the installed GStreamer modules built from the git masters.
 This requires that the directory containing the \*.pc files for these modules is listed in the PKG_CONFIG_PATH environment variable.
 If the GStreamer modules were installed in a non-system location by passing a --prefix parameter to their configure scripts, their \*.pc files will usually be in &lt;prefix&gt;/lib/pkgconfig, which should be added to PKG_CONFIG_PATH, as follows:

 ```
 $ export PKG_CONFIG_PATH=<prefix>/lib/pkgconfig